Zackary Drucker

-Zackary Drucker (born 1983) is an American trans woman multimedia artist, cultural producer, LGBT activist, actress, and television producer.
-She is an Emmy-nominated producer for the docu-series This Is Me, a consultant on the TV series Transparent, and is based out of Los Angeles.
+Zackary Drucker (born 1983) is an American multimedia artist, cultural producer, LGBT activist, actress, and television producer.
+She is an Emmy-nominated producer for the docu-series This Is Me (2015), a consultant on the TV series Transparent, and is based out of Los Angeles.
 Drucker is an artist whose work explores themes of gender and sexuality and critiques predominant two-dimensional representations.
 Drucker has stated that she considers discovering, telling, and preserving trans history to be not only an artistic opportunity but a political responsibility.
-Drucker's work has been exhibited in galleries, museums, and film festivals including but not limited to the 2014 Whitney Biennial, MoMA PS1, Hammer Museum, Art Gallery of Ontario, Museum of Contemporary Art San Diego, and the San Francisco Museum of Modern art.
+Drucker's work has been exhibited in galleries, museums, and film festivals including but not limited to the 2014 Whitney Biennial, MoMA PS1, Hammer Museum, Art Gallery of Ontario, Museum of Contemporary Art San Diego, the Hammer Museum and the San Francisco Museum of Modern Art.

-Early life
+Early life and education

 Zackary Drucker was born in 1983 and raised in Syracuse, New York by what she calls "two really fantastic, progressive, educated parents."
 Her paternal grandfather, Eugene Drucker, was an aeronautical engineering professor at Syracuse University who consulted on the Apollo space program.
+Drucker did not have role models growing up, but her parents were progressive and supported her gender nonconformity.
+In high school, Drucker aligned herself with Kate Bornstein's books about ways of living that do not ascribe to traditional gender conventions.
+Drucker is a trans woman.

-She earned an M.F.A. from the California Institute of the Arts in 2007 and a B.F.A. from the School of Visual Arts in 2005.
+She received a B.F.A. degree in 2005, from the School of Visual Arts (SVA) in New York City; and a M.F.A. degree in 2007, from the California Institute of the Arts (CalArts) in Santa Clarita, California.

+Her work challenges the way the audience perceives gender, and sexuality.
 In 2006, Drucker made her first television appearance as a contestant on Jeffrey Deitch's Artstar.
 After graduating from CalArts in 2007, Drucker decided to stay in Los Angeles.
-Photographs from her graduate thesis show, "5 East 73rd Street", feature photographs of mentor Flawless Sabrina.
-That same year, her work was included in a group exhibition called Girly Show: Pin-ups, Zines & the So-Called Third Wave at the Wignall Museum of Contemporary Art at Chaffey College in Rancho Cucamonga.
+Photographs from her 2007 graduate thesis show, "5 East 73rd Street", feature photographs of mentor Flawless Sabrina.
+That same year, her work was included in a group exhibition called "Girly Show: Pin-ups, Zines & the So-Called Third Wave" at the Wignall Museum of Contemporary Art at Chaffey College in Rancho Cucamonga.

-Drucker did not have role models growing up, but her parents were progressive and supported her gender nonconformity.
-In high school, Drucker aligned herself with Kate Bornstein's books about ways of living that do not ascribe to traditional gender conventions.